 There are many other botanical families of plants such as, to mention a few, Musaceae (banana family), Orchidaceae (orchids), and Palmae or Arecaceae (palms).
 A special name is therefore used as a collective term for the inclusive plant species under each family.

 In the taxonomic classification in the kingdom Plantae, Gramineae falls under class Liliopsida (monocots, also called Monocotyledoneae) of phylum Anthophyta or Magnoliophyta, also called Angiospermae or angiosperms.
 This preconcludes that grasses have flowers.
-This means that authorities in plant taxonomy have already ascertained that all grasses have flowers and so they rightly belong to the angiosperms or flowering plants.
+This means that authorities in plant taxonomy have already ascertained that all grasses have flowers and so they rightly belong to the angiosperms, also called "true flowering plants".

 So if grass flowers occur in the Gramineae, where are they?
 Isn't it that bamboo is a grass species?
-So why don't I, nor my friends and family, see it flowering?
+So why don't I, nor my friends and relatives, see it flowering?

-because flowering is dependent on many factors.
+because the occurence of flowering depends on many factors.
 Any grass plant may

 not have this floral structure now but at the right time, when the